 I wish there were an essay like this about translations between every language, but for now, I enjoyed this essay about translating a Korean book with a nonbinary main character, set in a world where gender change can be as easy as a shopping trip.

 Spanish is a language very invested in the false binary of gender, traditionally.
+Here’s an essay about one nonbinary person’s feelings about this (in English).
 One publication de Chile en español, Le Trans, produced this really great publication about nonbinary folks in 2017.
 “El binarismo de género solo existe porque se lo inventaron; es a esa imposición que hoy día nos rebelamos.”
 Agreed!

 Want to know more about pronoun options in English?